roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use a dynamically provisioned disk volume.md

     ```

-**Method 2: Create a StorageClass that specifies the WaitForFirstConsumer mode**
+**Method 2: Create a StorageClass that specifies the Immediate mode**

 1. Use the following template to create a file named storageclass.yaml.